RodrigoZelada/minimal-mistakes/_posts/2020-02-25-a-coupling-fluid-transport-concentration-model-for-red-tides.md

       <li> On the boundaries that there are not a Dirichlet boundary condition for the velocity, the pressure must be given, ie, Dirichlet boundary condition for the pressure.  </li>
   </ul>

-  In this way, we get as many equations as we want
+  In this way, we get as many equations as we want.

-<h3> Convection-diffusion discrezitation </h3>
+  If you want to see the results and study in more details this topics, take a look to my <a href="https://rodrigozelada.github.io/DefensaDeTesis">Master Thesis Presentation</a>.